squiffied/squiffied/README.md

 chinese and filipino

+sp/so 5w6 514 ILI FLEV

 ask before sending friend requests

-i'm usually whispering with my friend(s) and/or s/o in the p! area or spawn, we're all collectively a little shy though. be patient with us
+i'm usually whispering with my friend(s) and/or partner near spawn, we're all collectively a little shy though. be patient with us

 c+h yes int yes blah blah blah
 # $${\color{lightblue}I LIKE THESE}$$